yuvrajsingh-Gkmit/gamegrid-docs/docs/index.md

 ### For Players
 - Register and log in to their account.
-- Search and discover nearby gaming cafés using location.
+- Search and discover nearby gaming cafés using pincode,area and city.
 - View café details, available games, and prices.
 - Check real-time slot availability.
 - Book slots online or contact café directly for booking.